mozilla/extension-workshop/src/content/documentation/manage/monitoring-extension-usage-statistics.md

 %}

 ::: note
-The statistics dashboard will only counted installs from the AMO listing page.
+The statistics dashboard will only count installs from the AMO listing page.
 Installs from other sources, such as .xpi downloads from a website or blog, are not counted on the dashboard.
 :::

 <!-- END: Table -->